thebigman1244/Line-Painting-Robot/README.md

 Parts List

 Below is a list of the major components used in this project.
-Links will be added later.

 Electronics

-ESP32 development board (the one I used is the Acebott v1 max 1.0 its more expensive but a lot better then a standard one)
+ESP32 development board (the one I used is the Acebott v1 max 1.0 its slightly more expensive but a lot better then a standard one)

-u-blox ZED-F9P GNSS receiver
+u-blox ZED-F9P GNSS receiver (optional second one for to attach a base station, I can send updated code if you reach out to me)

 BMM150 magnetometer module